bobatea/PicPicDev/README.md

-daka-demo
+PicPic
 =========

 Developer: Luming, Hao, Diwei

-This is a demo for the app of PicPic.
+This is a demo APP.